 Abstraction and Encapsulation

-Procedural or process abstraction in the form of subprograms have been a central concept in high-level programming languages.
-This allows programs to be subdivided into units which are referred to as procedures, functions, subroutines etc. in different languages.
-The units can be authored and used independently by possibly different sets of people.
+Procedural or process abstraction in the form of subprograms is a central concept in high-level programming languages.
+This allows programs to be subdivided into units that are referred to variously as procedures, functions, or subroutines depending on the language.
+The units can be authored and used independently by different sets of people.
 Procedural abstraction allows us to operate the subprograms without knowledge of the low-level implementation details.
 For example, the function factorial(x) in the math module of Python computes the factorial of x.
 To use the function, we need not worry about how it is actually implemented.
 The function call is the language feature that supports the abstraction.
 Other than the name of the function and its parameters, nothing needs to be known to the calling function.
-In particular, the algorithm used by the called function is abstracted out.
+The algorithm used by the called function is abstracted out.